gocutup/GoFigure-go-kit/README.md

 ## Project Structure

-The main entry of for the application is is `main.go`, where the configuration file is loaded, a database connection is created, and the application is started.
+The main entry for the application is is `main.go`, where the configuration file is loaded, a database connection is created, and the application is started.

 The server-side code is located in `api/`: